THE private accommodation checklist

 Are you moving into private accommodation next year?

 Living in a private house is a little different to living in halls, but it's nothing to worry about.
-It will hopefully all be pretty smooth sailing BUT to make sure you don't come across any problems, we've put a few pointers together to help you out.
+It will hopefully be all pretty smooth sailing BUT to make sure you don't come across any problems, we've put a few pointers together to help you out.

 Here are a few things you should tick off of your list before you ask Mum and Dad to squish a truckload of clothes into the car:

-1. Double check the contract
+1. Double-check the contract

 It’s an exciting feeling knowing that you're going to move into the perfect house for you and your mates, but before you rush around buying things for your new home, make sure you've checked the contract!
 There’s nothing worse than getting stuck in a sticky situation with your landlord, and if you sign then change your mind, it makes it difficult for everyone.
 If you've lost your copy just ask the estate agent or landlord to resend it.
-Having problems?
-Give Accommodation Services a shout!

 2. Make a packing checklist